Nice to meet you.

 • What information would be damaging if an unauthorized person got ahold of it?

 Grade yourself on how well you’re doing already and identify the places you can improve.
 Hackers will always target the easiest point of entry.
-Which means you should build your strategy starting with your weak points.
+This means you should build your strategy starting with your weak points.

 2. Understand your legal obligation